|Pfc. Royden L. Diaz

 California.
 He was known as "Roy" to his family

-On February 18, 1941, Roy's tank company was called into federal service as C Company, 194th Tank Battalion.
-The battalion trained at Fort Lewis, Washington.
+On February 18, 1941, Roy's tank company was called into federal service as C Company, 194th Tank Battalion, and was sent to Fort Lewis, Washington, to train..
 During this time, Roy and other members of the battalion who were training as mechanics were sent to Ft.
-Knox, Kentucky, to attend mechanics school.
+Knox, Kentucky, to attend mechanics' school.
+Upon completion of the training, they returned to Ft.
+Lewis.

 In September 1941, the company was ordered to San Francisco, California, for transport to the Philippine Islands.
 Arriving by train, the company was ferried, on the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island, where they received physicals and inoculations from the battalion's medical detachment.